Level3-REST/site/doc/patterns/list/filterable.md

 `Profile: <http://level3.rest/patterns/list/filterable#filtration-resource>`

 The Filtration resource affordances change the list's filtration configuration.
 It is a Form resource that starts with the current configuration in it's schema representation, or in it's template object if the form does not use a schema.
-If only a subset of the Entry properties are filterable then the Filtration resource should present a schema to help the Client submit a successful filtration change.
+If only a subset of the Entry properties are filterable then the Filtration resource should present a schema to help the client submit a successful filtration change.

 The Form will create a filters array.
 This array will have objects with these properties: